IMPP-Mainz/impp-melt/README.md

-# multi-labeling
+# IMPP-MELT
-This project contains functions to gather statistical information about multi-labeld data and creating training- and testsets.
+The IMPP Multi-Lableing Tool is a project to process multi labled data.

 ## Preliminary information
 The code snippets used in this tutorial can be executed in the namespace ``multi-labeling.test``.
 This namespace contains all the needed dependencies to execute these code snippets.